Josh Naylor Player Props: Guardians vs. Brewers

-The Cleveland Guardians and Josh Naylor, who went 0-for-4 last time in action, battle Wade Miley and the Milwaukee Brewers at Progressive Field, Friday at 7:10 PM ET.
+The Cleveland Guardians and Josh Naylor, who went 1-for-4 with a double last time out, take on Freddy Peralta and the Milwaukee Brewers at Progressive Field, Saturday at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Athletics.
+In his last appearance, he went 1-for-4 with a double against the Brewers.

 Josh Naylor Game Info & Props vs. the Brewers